Narendran040/Nasscom-VSD-Soc-design/README.md

 ### 8. **`xcircuit`**:
    - **Purpose**: `xcircuit` is a schematic capture tool that can be used for creating circuit diagrams and layouts.
-   - **Files**: Contains templates, device symbols, and configuration files that help in drawing schematics according to the Sky130 process standards.
+   - **Files**: Contains templates, device symbols, and configuration files that help draw schematics according to the Sky130 process standards.

 ---